Photos by Paul Baker, Stadium Journey

 Neighborhood 4

-Despite its location in the suburbs, the neighborhood around Boston College shares many of the same access issues as does most of Greater Boston.
-Anyone who has tried to navigate the crowded, crooked streets of the city can tell you how difficult driving in and around the area can be.
+Despite Boston College’s location in the suburbs, it shares the same access issues as downtown Boston.
+Anyone who has tried to navigate the crowded, crooked streets of Greater Boston by car can tell you how difficult driving in this area can be.
 If you are visiting from out of town, your best bet is to find a copilot who knows their way around town.

 Return on Investment 4